kriszyp/lmdb-js/README.md

 Again, if this is performed inside a transation, the removal will be included in the current transaction (synchronously).

-### `store.putSync(key, value: Buffer, ifVersion?: number): boolean`
+### `store.putSync(key, value: Buffer, versionOrOptions?: number | PutOptions): boolean`
 This will set the provided value at the specified key, but will do so synchronously.
-If this is called inside of a synchronous transaction, this put will be added to the current transaction.
-If not, a transaction will be started, the put will be executed, and the transaction will be committed, and then the function will return.
+If this is called inside of a synchronous transaction, the put will be added to the current transaction.
+If not, a transaction will be started, the put will be executed, the transaction will be committed, and then the function will return.
 We do not recommend this be used for any high-frequency operations as it can be vastly slower (for the main JS thread) than the `put` operation (often taking multiple milliseconds).
+The third argument may be a version number or an options object that supports `append`, `appendDup`, `noOverwrite`, `noDupData`, and `version` for corresponding LMDB put flags.

 ### `store.removeSync(key, valueOrIfVersion?: number): boolean`
 This will delete the entry at the specified key.
 This functions like `putSync`, providing synchronous entry deletion, and uses the same arguments as `remove`.
 This returns `true` if there was an existing entry deleted, `false` if there was no matching entry.